-We’ve published over 50 articles since launching UX Mastery in August.
+We’ve published over 50 articles since launching UX Mastery back in August.

 Here’s a rundown of the 10 most popular articles to date.
-I thought I’d count them down in reverse, David Letterman-style, up to the most popular.
+We thought we’d count them down in reverse, David Letterman-style, up to the most popular.

 Everyl contacted us about writing the occasional guest post for UX Mastery, and this was her first submission.
 In this post, she posits that most designers take a task-oriented approach, and argues that, while counter-intuitive, creating an object-focussed navigation system results in a menu that is more usable.

 Not every project will afford you the luxury of time or funding for comprehensive user research or more than one design iteration.
 Luke lists some practical, pragmatic ways that you can make the most of the situation and sneak in some UX best practices without blowing your deadline or your budget.

 When someone on the street or at a party asks me, “What do you do for a living?”
 I usually say I’m a web designer.
 But when it comes to talking to clients, recruiters and co-workers, I make a point of the fact that my job title is user experience designer.
 In this article, Matt explained why you should too.